 In our travel guide page, you will find essential information on highlights of Cambodia.
 Discovery DMC organizes themed and personalized journeys and tours to all Cambodia’s most scenic places.

 The Kingdom of Cambodia is a small nation bordered by Thailand to the West, Laos to the North, Vietnam to the East and a coastline on the Gulf of Thailand in the South.
-For such a small nation, Cambodia packs a punch; from the awe inspiring wonders of the Angkor Temple Complex, ecotourism adventures in the vast wilderness of the Cardamom Mountains, to pristine islands off the coast of its palm fringed coastline.
-The countries story is both inspiring and depressing, one of fascinating ancient empires as well as unbearably tragic recent history.
+For such a small nation, Cambodia packs a punch; from the awe-inspiring wonders of the Angkor Temple Complex, ecotourism adventures in the vast wilderness of the Cardamom Mountains, to pristine islands off the coast of its palm-fringed coastline.
+The countries story is both inspiring and depressing, one of the fascinating ancient empires as well as unbearably tragic recent history.
 But rising above it all is Cambodia’s true treasure, its people, whose irresistible friendliness and infectious optimism will leave any visitor with a sense of affection and admiration for this resilient nation.

 The last two decades of reconciliation and recovery has seen Cambodia emerge as one of Asia’s fastest growing economies.
 Foreign visitors have been warmly welcome leading to a steady growth in tourism, a major pillar of the country’s economic development.